-Angela and I do our best to travel with carryons only.
+Angela and I do our best to travel with just carry-on luggage.
 There really is nothing more satisfying than getting off a plane, bypassing other travelers waiting at the luggage conveyors, and getting our passports stamped first in immigration.

-It’s a small victory, but it pays off with great dividends when you’re in competition for taxis, hotel rooms, or all-you-can-eat breakfast buffets in Tangier (more on that later).
+It’s a small victory, but it pays off with great dividends when you’re in competition for taxis, hotel rooms, or all-you-can-eat breakfast buffets in Tangier.

 In our experience, traveling light and moving quickly is essential.
 But I’m unwilling to sacrifice high-quality video or photo footage for the sake of convenience; therefore, I have whittled my camera gear down to the essentials.
 This is what I pack for every trip: